project-gauntlet/gauntlet/README.md

 Each plugin in its own sandboxed Deno Worker.
 In plugin manifest it is possible to configure permissions which will allow plugin to have access to filesystem, network, environment variables, ffi or subprocess execution.
-Server saves plugins and state of plugins into SQLite database.
+Server saves plugins themselves and state of plugins into SQLite database.

 Frontend is GUI application that uses [iced-rs](https://github.com/iced-rs/iced) as a GUI framework.
 It is also exposes gRPC server that is used by server to render views

 Plugins can create UI using [React](https://github.com/facebook/react).
-Server implements custom React Reconciler (similar to React Native) and renders to frontend running as a separate process.
+Server implements custom React Reconciler (similar to React Native) which renders GUI components to frontend.
-Server listens on signals from frontend, so when user opens view defined by plugin, frontend sends an open-view signal.
+Server listens on signals from frontend, so when user opens view defined by plugin, frontend sends an open-view request.
-Server then receives the signal, runs React render and React Reconciler makes requests to the frontend containing information what actually should be rendered.
+Server then receives it, runs React render and React Reconciler makes requests to the frontend containing information what actually should be rendered.
-When a user interacts with the UI by clicking button or entering text into form, frontend sends signals to server to see whether any re-renders are needed.
+When a user interacts with the UI by clicking button or entering text into form, frontend sends events to server to see whether any re-renders are needed.

-Settings is also a GUI application that communicates with server via gRPC using a simple request-response approach.
+Settings is a GUI application runs in separate process that communicates with server via gRPC using a simple request-response approach.

 ![](docs/architecture.png)

-Plugins (or rather its compiled state) are distributed via Git repository in `gauntlet/release` branch (similar to GitHub Pages).
+Plugins (or rather its compiled state: manifest, js code and assets) are distributed via Git repository in `gauntlet/release` branch (similar to GitHub Pages).
-Which means there is no one central place for plugin distribution.
+Which means there is no one central place required for plugin distribution.
 And to install plugin all you need is Git repository url.

 Application defines set of React components to use for plugins.